 The Balbirooroo Community Wetlands border the commercial centre, and include a lagoon and walking trails.

 Balnarring Beach holds the award for the “Cleanest Beach in Victoria” from the Keep Australia Beautiful committee.

-Whether it’s strolling along the award winning Balnarring beach, checking out the wetlands, or heading to one of a wide variety of restaurants, Balnarring has something for everybody.
+Whether it’s strolling along Balnarring Beach, checking out the wetlands, or heading to one of the cosy restaurants, Balnarring has something for everybody.

-Check out the original Harley Club building or wine taste at the variety of boutique wineries.
+Check out the original Harley Club building or go wine tasting at the variety of nearby boutique wineries.